drew-k/genty/README.md

 Genty is a general-purpose Discord bot with a wide variety of functionality.

 ## Token
 For Genty's safety, the token is stored in a file ".env" which is accessed at runtime.
+Anyone who wishes to create their own version of Genty will have to create the same file (in the same directory) to store the token with the key "TOKEN".

 ## Prefixes